piyushghate/Node-NoteApp-without-yargs/README.md

 # Node-NoteApp-without-yargs
-This is Note App in Node with the NPM yargs module!
+This is Note App in Node without the NPM yargs module!